 In the past years, HGTV has often offered Dream Home winners two options: Take possession of the house or accept a large cash prize along with the other perks of winning (usually a vehicle, cash, furnishings, and artwork).
 Taking the cash option means that you would receive hundreds of thousands of dollars and won't even have to worry about finding a buyer for the house.

 You may be able to whittle down the tax burden by donating part of the prize, like the vehicle or the artwork, to a worthwhile charity.
 Most charitable donations are tax-deductible, and this may help make the costs more affordable, especially combined with some of the other options.

 The Dream Home Sweepstakes usually gives away a large cash prize along with the home and vehicle, and you can put this cash toward the taxes.
 You can also try to set up a payment plan with the IRS.

-If you already have a home, you can try to sell that home or mortgage it.
+If you already have a home, you can try to sell that home or mortgage it to raise the money for the taxes.
 You can also try to take out a mortgage on the Dream Home.

 The Most Important Thing to Do if You Win the HGTV Dream Home Sweepstakes